guildai/guild.ai/pages/start/classifier.md

 # Create a Classifier

-In the previous sections, you created a [Guild file](ref:guildfiles) in the `guild-start` project directory.
+In the previous sections, you create a [Guild file](ref:guildfile) in the `guild-start` project directory.
 In this section, you enhance the project by adding a classifier.